 They are a grey or tan color with a row down its back of rounded brown or black spots or blotches.
-On either side of the large spots, they have three smaller rows of spots.
+They have three smaller rows of dots on either side of the large spots.
 Young snakes are paler than adults.
 Along with pygmy rattlesnakes, the massasauga has nine larger scales on top of their heads rather than many small ones.

-Mojave rattlesnakes are one of the most dangerous snakes in North America and are highly venomous.
+Mojave rattlesnakes are among the most dangerous snakes in North America and are highly venomous.
 Their venom is known to be one of the most deadly venoms to humans.

 They are found across southern California, Nevada, Utah, Texas, New Mexico, and Arizona, where they can be seen sunning themselves on rocks or hunting rodents.
 The Mojave Rattlesnake is a pit viper species with two venomous glands at the rear of its head between its eye and nostril.

-The Mojave Rattlesnake is an impressive animal with a large body size between two and four feet.
-Although known as the Mojave rattlesnake, much of their range is outside of the Mojave desert.
+The Mojave Rattlesnake is an impressive animal with a large body between two and four feet.
+Although known as the Mojave rattlesnake, much of their range is outside the Mojave desert.

 Their color ranges from light green and brown to dark gray or black, with dark diamond markings on their back.

 Their diet consists primarily of rodents that hunt down by moving across the ground using sidewinding movements or climbing into bushes and other low vegetation.

 The pygmy rattlesnake is related to the more well-known diamondback and can be found in Florida, North Carolina, South Carolina, Texas, and Oklahoma.